znly/rules_go/Vendoring.md

 use `new_git_repository`.
 Be aware that you can only specify one `BUILD` file for the top-level package.

+Experimental: some users may find [wtool](go/tools/wtool/README.md) helpful for managing new_go_repository entries in their WORKSPACE file.

 ### Example

 Here is an example from a `WORKSPACE` file using the repository method for